 Avalanche – Level 1

-- Describe a framework for decision making and risk management in avalanche terrain.
+- Describe and implement a framework for decision making and risk management in avalanche terrain.

 Required equipment for all Avalanche Courses is provided on our Equipment List page.